 - Repeated delays to attending to affairs.
 It can be very hard following the death of a loved one to arrange their affairs.
 Dealing with banks, real estate agents etc. can feel like an unwanted weight or burden.
 Repeatedly putting off these activities will slow down recovery

-- Death of a loved one can be overwhelming.
-We all struggle with our emotions, which then impacts our behavior.
+- The death of a loved one can be overwhelming.
+We all struggle with our emotions, which then impacts our behaviour.
 Our emotional ups and downs over a lengthy period of time get in the way of sleep, good diet and isolate us.
 This can slow us down from moving forward with our loss.